Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Algorithmic hypothesis testing

-\begin{itemize} \item Among all (uniformly distributed) strings of the same length: $1/2^{|s|}$. \item But the probability of finding a binary program $p$ producing $s$ (upon halting) among binary programs running on a Turing machine $U$ is $1/2^{|p|}$ (we know that such a program exists because $U$ is a universal Turing machine). \end{itemize}
+So the probability of producing $x$ or $U$ by chance so that $U(p)=x$ is very different among all (uniformly distributed) data of the same length is $1/2^{|x|}$, and the probability of finding a binary program $p$ producing $x$ (upon halting) among binary programs running on a Turing machine $U$ is $1/2^{|p|}$ (we know that such a program exists because $U$ is a universal Turing machine).

-The less random a string the more likely it is to be produced by a short program.
-There is a greater probability of producing the program that produces the string, especially if there is a short program producing $s$.
-Therefore, if an object is compressible, then the chances of producing the compressed program that produces said object are greater than for a random object, i.e. $|p| \ll |s|$ such that $U(s)=s$.
+The less random a piece of data the more likely it is to be produced by a short program.
+There is a greater probability of producing the program that produces the data, especially if the program producing $x$ is short.
+Therefore, if an object is compressible, then the chances of producing the compressed program that produces said object are greater than they would be for a random object, i.e., $|p| \ll |x|$ such that $U(x)=x$.
+The greatest contributor to the sum of programs $\Sigma_{U(p)=x} 1/2^{|p|}$ is the shortest program $p$, given that this is when the denominator $2^{|p|}$ reaches its smallest value and therefore $1/2^{|p|}$ reaches its greatest value.
+The shortest program $p$ producing $x$ is none other than $K(x)$, the algorithmic complexity of $x$.

+For $m(x)$ to be a probability measure, the universal Turing machine $U$ has to be a prefix-free Turing machine, that is, a machine that does not accept as a valid program one that has another valid program as its beginning.
+For example, program 2 starts with program 1, so if program 1 is a valid program then program 2 cannot be valid.

-The set of valid programs is said to constitute a prefix-free set, that is, no element is a prefix of any other, a property necessary to keep $0 < m(s) < 1$.
-For more details see discussion of Kraft's inequality, in~\cite{calude}.
+The set of valid programs is said to constitute a prefix-free set, that is, no element is a prefix of any other, a property necessary to keep $0 < m(x) < 1$.
+For more details see the discussion of Kraft's inequality, in~\citep{calude}.